Reducing the Risk of Ship Strikes to Endangered Whales

 Layer_1

-Ship strikes are one of the main threats to endangered whales.
+Ship strikes are one of the main threats to endangered and threatened whales.

 Icon of a ship above waves with the text "10 kts" on a blue circular background.